Home Insurance

 Almost half of home insurance claims are rejected by some providers according to new figures.

-Nearly one in four home insurance claims (24%) are thrown out on average according to data from the Financial Conduct Authority.
+Nearly one in three home insurance claims (29.7%) are rejected on average, according to the latest data from the Financial Conduct Authority.

 Best and Worst Home Insurance Companies

-According to the FCA claims data, the worst home buildings & contents insurance providers were AA Underwriting Insurance Company Limited and AXA Insurance Designated Activity Company, which only accepted 55-60% of claims in 2022.
+According to the latest FCA claims data for 2024, the providers with the lowest acceptance rates for combined buildings and contents insurance were AA Underwriting Insurance Company Limited, esure Insurance Limited, Lemonade Insurance N.V., and Lloyds Bank General Insurance Limited, which only accepted 55-60% of claims in 2024.

 • China Taiping Insurance (UK) Co Ltd